toddledev/documentation/docs/07-styling/03-styles-and-layout/index.md

 You can transfer styling between elements:

 1. Select the element with the styles you want to copy
-2. Click the [kbd]Copy styles[kbd] button at the bottom of the styling panel
+2. Click the [kbd]Copy styles[kbd] button at the bottom of the style panel
 3. Select the target element where you want to apply these styles
 4. Paste the styles